-The following table provides an overview of the engagement activities that the project will perform, and the linkage/relevance of those to the different stakeholder groups.
+The following table provides an overview of the engagement activities the project performs and will keep performing, and the linkage/relevance of those to the different stakeholder groups.
 The various activities are then detailed one-by-one.
 These activities are supported by the communication activities, which are described in further detail in the communications section of this report.